vkuzel/Gradle-Multi-Project-Development-Template/README.md

 ```
 Build scripts are flooded with comments explaining why important directives are placed there.
 There are also links to the Gradle's documentation or other sources of information.

-Key ideas behind this project are explained in the article ...
+Key ideas behind this project are explained in the article [Gradle multi-project using cross dependent modules](http://vkuzel.blogspot.cz/2016/01/gradle-multi-project-using-cross.html).